 The city market is open on different days of the week, but the largest and most colorful is happening on Saturdays, which includes the flower market at Place de l’Hotel de Ville and the food market at Place Richelme.
 If you are hungry, you can visit the Deux Garçons restaurant, which has hosted famous artists and writers.

-Roussillon is a colorful area and it is one of the most beautiful villages in France and mostly in Europe.
+Roussillon is a colorful area and it is one of the most beautiful villages in France and one attractions in Provence.
 The village is located in the heart of one of the tallest yellow sediments.
-You’ll be amazed at the red cliffs and old houses.
+You will be amazed at the red cliffs and old houses.
 Walking on its streets can be a lot of fun and exciting.
 You can visit the former mine to learn more about the processes that takes place in a mine.

 Cannes is one of the most popular destinations for travelers.
 The area brings in a lot of celebrities and actors during the Cannes Film Festival.
 But that’s not the only thing that makes Cannes beautiful.
 You can walk along the Promenade de la Croisette and see the beautiful beaches, eye-catching cafes and boutiques.
 The old town of Cannes, also known as Le Suquet, is also worth exploring.
 In this area, you can see an old clock tower and a church overlooking the bay, with vibrant markets in the morning.

 Arles is another fascinating city in the area.
 The Dutch artist, who lived in the area between 1888 and 1889, has painted about 300 paintings of the city and surrounding areas.
 You can walk in the van Gogh area to see some of the areas depicted by this famous painter and artist.

 This place is the best place to see Roman ruins like a stunning amphitheater that is still in use these days.
 You can climb to the top of the ancient competition square and have a beautiful view of the old town.
 The weekly market is also one of the best in Provence region.